 Above all, be consistent throughout the manuscript, as guided by these distinctions.
 Perceptibly or imperceptibly, a paper with consistent and logical verb tenses tends to read more smoothly and allows the reader to focus on the right aspect: your research results.

 About the author: John M. Maloney received his Ph.D. in 2012 in the area of biological cell chemomechanics from MIT’s Department of Materials Science and Engineering, where he most recently held a full-time appointment as Research Scientist.
 He has published research reports in Nature Biotechnology and Nature Materials and holds 10 patents in the area of microfabrication and medical device design.
-As a freelance technical editor, certified by the Board of Editors in the Life Sciences, he has edited more than 1,400 manuscripts, focusing on helping non-native English speakers articulate their research results with sophistication and technical precision.
+As a freelance technical editor, certified by the Board of Editors in the Life Sciences, he has edited more than a thousand manuscripts, focusing on helping non-native English speakers articulate their research results with sophistication and technical precision.